 Bridge Courses and Massive Open Online Course (MOOC) Options for Applicants that Need to Fill Gaps in Knowledge

 Even with strong professional backgrounds, some students lack one or more of the qualifications necessary to begin graduate data science coursework.
-To fill these gaps in knowledge, students would either enroll in bridge programs or massive open online courses (MOOCs).
+To fill these gaps in knowledge, students have a couple of options besides a boot camp: bridge programs or massive open online courses (MOOCs).

 Bridge Programs – Graduate schools will often provide bridge courses in fundamentals and programming for data science students who still have one or more gaps in knowledge.
+These are basically the same undergraduate courses that you might have taken while earning your bachelor’s degree in relevant fields, sometimes delivered in the summer so you can get up to speed just before your master’s program starts.
+They are offered to students who have already been accepted, but who need, in the view of the admissions committee, a little brush up before starting.
 Fundamental topics in these courses include:

 - Analysis of algorithms